There are lots of reasons the best laid plans for using birth control don’t work out:

 I just didn’t have enough money to pay for the ring this month...

 We’d had some drinks and got carried away...

 Something like this happens to most of us at some point.
 If you’ve had unprotected sex for any reason, you can still prevent pregnancy by using emergency contraception (EC).
 Some types of EC are also called “the morning after pill,” and all EC prevents pregnancy after sex.

 How does it work, and how well?

-There are two forms of EC: pills and the copper-T intrauterine device (IUD).
-All methods of EC available on the US market are safe and most have been used by women for more than 30 years.
+There are two forms of EC: pills and the copper intrauterine device (IUD).
+All methods of EC available on the U.S. market are safe and most have been used by women for more than 30 years.
 EC methods differ in terms of effectiveness and side effects.

 EC pills work by preventing or delaying ovulation and preventing sperm from fertilizing the egg.
 You can use EC right away or up to five days after sex.
 The sooner you use it, the better it works.
-The EC pills currently on the market in the U.S.—all made with the hormone levonorgestrel—are:
+There are a bunch of EC pills currently on the market in the U.S. that are made with the hormone levonorgestrel.

 If you take EC pills within 24 hours after sex, they reduce your risk of pregnancy by up to 95%.
 Overall, they are 89% effective, meaning they prevent about 7 of 8 pregnancies that normally would have occurred.

 There are several side effects that you may experience when using an EC pill.
 Some women get a headache, feel nauseous or throw up.
 Some women feel tired, have mild abdominal pain, or irregular bleeding.
 These side effects clear up after one or two days.
 Your next period may start earlier or later than normal, or be heavier or lighter than normal.
 Most women will have their period within a week of taking EC pills.**